Page 3: Wayward Children review (Books 1-3 and 5)

 - “Electrical Storm,” by U2 (I know I used this in another review, but it feels so right)

 Edit: I’ve created a Seanan McGuire playlist on Spotify (of course I have).
-And now I have this sneaky feeling it’s as secretly self-aware as the knowes in the Toby verse…how else can you explain Alanis Morissette’s “Head Over Feet” turning on exactly as Nancy first laid eyes on Kade?
+And now I have this sneaky feeling it’s as secretly self-aware as the knowes in the Toby verse…how else can you explain Alanis Morissette’s “Head Over Feet” turning on exactly as Nancy first lays eyes on Kade?
 Do knowes and playlists have a sense of humor?

 Series rating so far: 4.9 out of 5 bewildered turtles caught in one of the rapidly disintegrating folds of a dress made entirely out of cake.